 We quickly noticed the impact that the first UK lockdown had on local food insecurity.
 With people being accommodated in hotels and shelters, and food banks having to change the way they work, it was a difficult time for everyone.
 Cue the beginning of the Cargo Bike Movement!
 We got to work, bringing people and food together for a safer and healthier city.

 Weaving a Local Support Network:

-The cycling is a positive outlet for our volunteers.
+- Cycling is a positive outlet for our volunteers.
 It's an opportunity to get outdoors and exercise which is especially welcome during lockdown, while making a vital difference to local people.
-It has bolstered mental health and wellbeing as well as physical.
+It has bolstered mental health and well-being as well as physical.

 Collaboration is key.
 Working with local organisations and businesses has been paramount to our success.

 Our focus on fair and equal communities must be kept central to our work at all times.

 We depend on volunteers to carry out our work, so it is right to invest in training and resources to ensure they feel safe, confident and valued.